Tashkent: The invention of television

-Geography and climate

 Geography

 Tashkent is situated in a well-watered plain on the road between Samarkand, Uzbekistan's second city, and Shymkent across the border.
 Tashkent is just 13 km from two border crossings into Kazakhstan.

 Closest geographic cities with populations of over 1 million are: Shymkent (Kazakhstan), Dushanbe (Tajikistan), Bishkek (Kyrgyzstan), Kashgar (China), Almaty (Kazakhstan), Kabul (Afghanistan) and Peshawar (Pakistan).

 Tashkent sits at the confluence of the Chirchiq River and several of its tributaries and is built on deep alluvial deposits up to 15 m.
 The city is located in an active tectonic area suffering large numbers of tremors and some earthquakes.

 The local time in Tashkent is UTC/GMT +5 hours.

 Climate

-Tashkent features a Mediterranean climate (Köppen: Csa) bordering a humid continental climate (Köppen: Dsa).
+Tashkent features a Mediterranean climate (Köppen: Csa) with some humid continental climate influences (Köppen: Dsa).
 As a result, Tashkent experiences cold and often snowy winters not typically associated with most Mediterranean climates and long, hot and dry summers.
-Most precipitation occurs during winter, which frequently falls as snow.
+Most precipitation occurs during the winter, which frequently falls as snow.
 The city experiences two peaks of precipitation in the early winter and spring.
 The slightly unusual precipitation pattern is partially due to its 500 m altitude.
 Summers are long in Tashkent, usually lasting from May to September.
 Tashkent can be extremely hot during the months of July and August.
 The city also sees very little precipitation during the summer, particularly from June through September.

+Ecology

+The level of air pollution in Tashkent, especially in winter, significantly exceeds international norms.
+According to the World Bank, the average annual pollution level is more than 6 times higher than the WHO recommended level (5 μg/m3).
+The main sources of air pollution are the heating sector (28%), transport (16%) and industry (13%).
+There are 631 heating complexes around the city, according to the Ecological Party of Uzbekistan 60% of them use coal, sometimes rubber tyres and other fuels.

 Demographics

 In 1983, the population of Tashkent amounted to 1,902,000 people living in a municipal area of 256 km2.
-By 1991, (Dissolution of the Soviet Union) the number of permanent residents of the capital had grown to approximately 2,136,600.
+By 1991, the year the Soviet Union dissolved, the city's population had grown to approximately 2,136,600.
 Tashkent was the fourth most populated city in the former USSR, after Moscow, Leningrad (St. Petersburg), and Kyiv.
 Nowadays, Tashkent remains the fourth most populous city in the CIS.

-The population of the city was 2,716,176 people in 2020.
+As of 2020, the city's population was 2,716,176.